 Experiential Learning

-Build career-ready skills through experiences outside the classroom, including:
+Build career-ready skills through experiences outside the classroom, through internships offered by the department, such as:

 Bachelor’s-to-Master's Program